PycraftDeveloper/PMMA/documentation/docs/cpp_examples/1 - Creating a Display.rst

         return 0;
     }

-You can also set and change the window title or icon at any time using the :code:`CPP_Display->SetCaption()` and :code:`CPP_Display->SetIcon()` methods respectively.
+You can also set and change the window title or icon at any time using the :code:`Display->SetCaption()` and :code:`Display->SetIcon()` methods respectively.
 Here is an example of changing the window title dynamically based on the current frame count:

 .. code-block:: cpp